AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 the course.
 Certain partners have extra registration possibilities (in-person exercise rooms, Zoom for support).
 The `actual material is here
 <https://aaltoscicomp.github.io/python-for-scicomp/>`__.

+**General registration (but check partner registration above):**
+`Please register here <https://forms.gle/wsg3uZv4j7vbA2dG8>`__.
+While the stream is available even without providing personal data, if you register you may get HackMD access for asking questions and will support our funding by contributing to our attendance statistics.

+**Credits:** Certificates are not provided for this course.

+**Additional course info at:** scip -at- aalto.fi

 Schedule